Teishoku - a set meal

-Similarly Sukiyaki presents meat, seafood and vegetables in a sweet-salty soy-based soup.
-The difference is that ingredients bubble away in the pot continuously and diners fish out the slices they want, dip it in raw egg (optional) and enjoy.
+Similarly, sukiyaki presents meat, seafood and vegetables in a sweet-salty soy-based soup.
+The difference is that ingredients bubble away in the pot continuously and diners fish out the slices they want, perhaps dip it in raw egg, and enjoy.

 The seas surrounding Japan are home to several hundred types of blowfish and it’s believed the Japanese have been eating the poisonous fish for as long as 15,000 years.

-Unagi is a hearty, nutritious meal loaded with vitamins and protein that is very popular in Japan.
+Unagi is a hearty, nutritious meal loaded with vitamins and protein that's very popular in Japan.
 Usually served with a sweet soy teriyaki sauce over rice, the Japanese believe that eating eel during the hottest months helps fight fatigue.

 There are delicious unagi restaurants all over the country particularly in the Hamanako area which has a whole culture based around the slippery fish.